CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

     -   The proposed contractual language (e.g., from old paragraphs, page numbers, etc. to replacement language matched to old paragraphs, page numbers, etc.)
 -   Schedule an internal call to review
 -   Work with Legal and Sales to confirm language and strategy

+## Other things to consider

+Any type of contractual change is a good time to review resourcing, especially as it spans a given time period.
+Plan ahead for potential career advancements for your team, arranging how coverage will be replace when promotions occur.